Jimmy Lee Smith

 Jimmy Lee Smith (January 30, 1931 – April 6, 2007), also known as Youngblood, was an American criminal who assisted Gregory Powell with the kidnapping of Los Angeles Police Department officers Ian Campbell and Karl Francis Hettinger on the night of March 9, 1963.
 There, Smith and Powell took Campbell and Hettinger to an onion field near Bakersfield, California, where Campbell was fatally shot.
-Infamously known as one of the "Onion Field" killers, Smith's story was depicted in Joseph Wambaugh's 1973 nonfiction book The Onion Field.
+Notoriously known as one of the "Onion Field" killers, Smith's story was depicted in Joseph Wambaugh's 1973 nonfiction book The Onion Field.
 The book was adapted into a 1979 feature film of the same name in which Smith was portrayed by Franklyn Seales.

 Biography

 Smith was born in Texas to an unmarried teenage mother who abandoned him.
 He was raised by either his maternal great-aunt or his maternal grandmother.
 His great-aunt was partially disabled after accidentally shooting herself in the leg with a .45 caliber pistol.
 Smith had been abused by his stepfather.
 At age 16, he ran away to Los Angeles, where he was sent to Juvenile Hall on burglary.
 By age 20, he was the father of two illegitimate children, neither of whom he supported.

 In 1950 he was arrested for burglary, then again for narcotics possession.
 In 1952, he was arrested again for burglary, convicted for it and got sent to San Quentin State Prison.
 He was released from prison but he violated parole afterwards.
 In 1959, he was arrested for narcotics possession under the alias "James Youngblood."
 By February 1963, two weeks before Campbell's murder, Smith was paroled.

 On March 9, 1963, around 10:00 PM, LAPD Officers Campbell and Hettinger pulled over a 1946 Ford coupe with Nevada license plates.
 The car contained both Smith and Powell, with the latter serving as the driver.
 Smith and Powell were pulled for making an illegal U turn and having a broken license plate light.
 After they got pulled over, Powell pulled a gun at Campbell and disarmed him.
 Threatening to kill Campbell, Powell ordered Hettinger to disarm his weapon.
 Hettinger reluctantly did so after Campbell told him to do so.
 Powell then forced the officers into his car.
 Smith kept the officers covered while Powell drove them to an onion field in Kern County.
 Powell and Smith initially promised to release the officers.

 Once they arrived at the onion field, Powell asked Campbell if he heard of the Little Lindbergh Law.
 When Campbell replied yes, Powell shot him in the mouth.
 After Campbell fell to the ground, he was shot four more times; it is unclear who fired the four remaining shots.
 Powell always said that the four other bullets were fired by Smith, who denied it.
 Hettinger managed to escape from Smith and Powell; as Powell fired at him, Hettinger ran for his life for four miles to a farmhouse, where he called for help.